-Mr. B. Underwood, the Materialistic and Liberal lecturer, in concluding his recent able and interesting discourse in investigator Hall, gave the following summary of his philosophy in regard to mind and matter:
+Mr. B. Underwood, the Materialistic and Liber al lecturer, in concluding his recent able and in-teresting discourse in Investigator Hall, gave the Mowing summary of his philosophy in regard to wing summary of his philosophy in regard to

 1. No subject too sacred for discussion.
-2. No beliefs on any subject should subject those who entortain them to persecution or legal disabilities of any kind.
-3. There should be a complete separation of the Church and the State, such as the Liberal League man's right, and sometimes a positive duty.
-5. Beliefs are neither moral nor immoral.
+2 No beliefs on any subject should subject those who entertain them to persecution or legal disabilities of any kind 3.
+There should be a complete separation of the

 Church and the State, such as the Liberal League aims to secure.

-4. The untrammeled exercise of reason, and the free expression of belief on all subjects, is every
+The untrammeled exercise of reason, and the free expression of beller on all subjects, is every man's right; and sometimes a positive duty.
+Bellefs are neither moral nor immoral.

-6. But beliefs react on character and influence credulity, and hence the importance of right be-
+5. Bellefs are usither moral nor immoral.
+6. But beliefs react on character and influence credulity, and hence the importance of right beliefs.

-7. Doubt leads to investigation, and investigation leads to knowledge.
+Doubt leads to investigation, and investigation leads to knowledge.
 It should therefore be encouraged.
-There is danger of believing too much rather than too little.
+There is dauger of believing too much rather than too little.

 8. The enlightened human reason is the highest and best standard of truth that man possesses.
 9. All claims for objective standards in the form of book revelations, are unproved and incapable of proof.
 10. The Jewish and Christian sacred Scriptures must take their place among the other sacred books of the past.

-11. These sacred books are neither super-human productions, nor fables gotten up by priests to deceive mankind, but they are natural outgrowths of the human mind through centuries of ignorance, credulity and superstition.

-b) the number and a persition.
-12. Systems of religion are neither revelations nor invention of priests, but the result of ages of speculation and imagination, of hopes and fears.
+11. These sacred books are neither super-human productions, nor fables gotten up by priests to de-ceive mankind, but they are natural outgrowths of the human mind through centuries of ignorof the human mind through centuries of "ghor-ance, credulity and superstition.
+13.'
+Systems of religion are neither revelations nor invention of priests, but the result of ages of speculation and imagination, of hopes and fears.
 13. Morality is the science of human relations.
-14 depends in no way for its sanction or its authority on the supernatural.

-14. There is no efficacy in prayer.
-Reliance on ourselves, and our power to control forces of nature, have already practically taken the place of supplication, fasting and prayer.

-supplication, fasting and prayer.
-15. This life is worthy of our best efforts, and its interests and enjoyments should not be subordiaated to the fancied interests and enjoyments of any other world-real or imagined.
-16. The old theories that at birth the mind is tudes or predispositions.
-17 That the transmission and strengthening of the good tendencies, and the suppression of the bad tendencies, are under the control of man in proportion to his acquaintance with biological and psychological science.
+It depends in no way for its sanction or its author-its on the superspine ity on the supernatural.
+14. There is no efficacy in praver.
+Reliance on ourselves, and our power to control forces of na-ture, have already practically taken the place of to see him in his marvelous works about us, as they do in the more marvelous manifestations of his presence about them in the higher life.
+The proofs are abundant if you will only look for them.
+Now suppose you conclude give me a few of the evi-dences of the truth and superiority of orthodoxy, in matters that do not appeal to the imagisation only.
+How few of the plous can substantiate their claim upon superior truth by the amount of evidence they can offer for their claims.
+The Bible test, you remember, is that all these signs shall follow them that believe viz: the ciffs that medisupplication, fasting and prayer.
+15. This life is worthy of our best efforts, and its interests and enjoyments should not be subordin-ated to the fancied interests and enjoyments of any other world-real or imagined.

-16. The old theories that at birth the mind is like a piece of wax, susceptible equally to all impressions, and that it is crowded with innate ideas, are both untenable; but all are born with good and bad tendencies, the result of ancestral experiences, organized in the race in the form of aptitudes or predispositions.
+16. The old theories that at birth the mind is like a piece of wax, susceptible equally to all im-pressions, and that it is crowded with innate ideas, are both untenable; but all are born with good and bad tendencies, the result of ancestral experi-ences, organized in the race in the form of aptitudes or predispositions.
+17 That the transmission and strengthening of the good tendencies, and the suppression of the bad tendencies, are under the control of man in proportion to his acquaintance with biological and osychological science.